okram2k/ReviewTrackers/README.md

 ## Technology

 This application makes use of Redux to manage states between pages in the application.
-The Redux store holds state for the total list of all review data, one individual review, and the state of if the application is displaying the total list or a specific review's details.
-Redux was chosen to be incorporated into this app to help reduce the amount of useStates and functions that would have to be passed between the different modules.
-The author chose not to use any state management or component libraries to do his best to match the Figma Design document as best he could.
+The Redux store holds state for the total list of all review data, one individual review, and the state of the application's navigation.
+Redux was chosen to be incorporated into this app to help reduce the amount of useStates and functions that would have to be passed between different modules.
+The author chose not to use any state management or component libraries to do his best to match the Figma Design document as best he could with CSS.

 ## Live Demo

 This application has also been uploaded to code sandbox to allow for a live web demo.

 [Code Sandbox](https://codesandbox.io/s/silly-bas-5mjdxe)

 [Live Demo](https://5mjdxe.csb.app/)

 Thank you again for giving me the opportunity to complete this task!